bolopenguin/SSB-VAE-Custom/README.md

 Then we can search for the best hyper-parameters through a grid search which tries different set of values and generates new values based on the precision achieved on the training.

+Note: this is an extension of the work contained in this [*directory*](https://github.com/amacaluso/SSB-VAE).

 # Requirements

 Python 3.7